Composition of Hearing Committees

 Rather than an “advisor of choice,” the student may be accompanied by a “support person.”
 The support person may offer moral support and may speak privately to the student, but otherwise may not present information, question witnesses, or speak during the hearing to anyone other than the student.
 The name of the support person must be provided to the Chair of Academic Integrity in advance.

 - The accused student may not ask to reschedule a hearing (exceptions may be granted only in truly extenuating circumstances).
 Academic integrity hearings are scheduled by the Academic Standards and Awards Committee and generally take place during regular monthly or semesterly meeting times during the “Wednesday meeting block,” when no classes are scheduled.
-Hearings cannot be rescheduled around the availability of incident witnesses.
+Hearings cannot be rescheduled around the availability of incident witnesses or support persons.
 Witnesses who cannot be present may submit their statement in writing.
 Hearings may be rescheduled around the instructor/complainant’s availability, within reason, at the discretion of the Academic Standards and Awards Committee.
 If a student fails to appear at an academic integrity hearing, they waive their right to present their case, and the hearing will proceed without them.